Detailed information about the 100 most recent patent applications.

 No appeal data available for this record.
 This may indicate that no appeals have been filed or decided for applications in this dataset.

-Examiner COCHENOUR, ZACKARY RICHARD works in Art Unit 1752 and has examined 26 patent applications in our dataset.
-With an allowance rate of 92.3%, this examiner allows applications at a higher rate than most examiners at the USPTO.
-Applications typically reach final disposition in approximately 37 months.
+Examiner COCHENOUR, ZACKARY RICHARD works in Art Unit 1752 and has examined 24 patent applications in our dataset.
+With an allowance rate of 83.3%, this examiner has an above-average tendency to allow applications.
+Applications typically reach final disposition in approximately 40 months.

-Examiner COCHENOUR, ZACKARY RICHARD's allowance rate of 92.3% places them in the 78% percentile among all USPTO examiners.
-This examiner is more likely to allow applications than most examiners at the USPTO.
+Examiner COCHENOUR, ZACKARY RICHARD's allowance rate of 83.3% places them in the 57% percentile among all USPTO examiners.
+This examiner has an above-average tendency to allow applications.

 Based on the statistical analysis of this examiner's prosecution patterns, here are tailored strategic recommendations: